sll00/memlayer-proxy/docs/providers/ollama.md

 # Keep model loaded
 ollama run llama3.2

-# In another terminal/notebook, use MemLayer
+# In another terminal/notebook, use Memlayer
 # Model is already in memory, responses are instant
 ```